HL7/fhir-sdoh-clinicalcare/input/pagecontent/capacity.md

 This workflow occurs before the initiation of a formal referral to a CBO.
 It is designed as a general query for service availability and assumes that no identifying information about the individual is exchanged.
 Consent workflows, as described elsewhere in this guide, are expected to take place *after* a successful capacity check when the formal referral is being prepared.

 1. **Referral Source Initiates an Indirect Referral**: The workflow begins when a **Referral Source** sends a referral to a **Coordinating Platform**, following the process described in the [Closed-Loop Referral Workflow](referral_workflow.html#referral-use-case-overview).
 2. **Coordinating Platform Searches for CBO Services and Capacity**: Upon receiving the referral, the **Coordinating Platform** searches for an appropriate **CBO** with the capacity to fulfill the request.
 Typically, the Coordinating Platform uses its own internal resource directory for this search.
 In the future, this step could be integrated with standards-based directories, such as the FaST National Directory for Healthcare Providers and Services.
 The platform queries one or more CBOs by performing a FHIR search on the [SDOHCC Healthcare Service for Referral Management](StructureDefinition-SDOHCC-HealthcareServiceForReferralManagement.html) resource.
+For example, if the Coordinating Platform is looking for a CBO to assess an individual’s social care needs, they would query the selected CBO’s FHIR server(s) for HealthCareService’s that are categorized as “SDOH” and that have a type of “Assessment”.
 3. **CBO System Responds with Capacity Status**: The CBO system returns a Bundle containing [SDOHCC Healthcare Service for Referral Management](StructureDefinition-SDOHCC-HealthcareServiceForReferralManagement.html) resources that match the query criteria.
 - Each [SDOHCC Healthcare Service for Referral Management](StructureDefinition-SDOHCC-HealthcareServiceForReferralManagement.html) resource in the response **SHALL** indicate its current capacity status.
 - The capacity status can be one of the following: 'Has capacity', 'No capacity', or 'No capacity - waitlist available'.